Shivam-Riyar/tictactoe/README.md

 # TIC-TAC-TOE

 This is a code for the famous game TIC TAC TOE code in python.
-To win the game a user must have 3 token
+To win the game a user must have 3 token alligned either horizontally, vertically or diagonally